GarabeitM/minitalk/README.md

 ## Overview

-MiniTalk is a client-server communication project for sending messages using binary encoding and signal handling.
+Minitalk is a client-server communication project for sending messages using binary encoding and signal handling.

 ## Client